 - Coaching women to have extraordinary businesses and lives since ‘96.
 Happy graduate of Coach U.

-- Formalizing the Virtual Assistance profession in ’97; founding AssistU at the same time.
-Since then, we’ve trained and supported close to 1,000 people in becoming virtual assistants in businesses they love and that allow them to have work that contributes to their having high-quality lives.
+- Formalizing the Virtual Assistance profession in ’97; founding AssistU at the same time, and began training VAs in ’98.
+In the 25 years since, we trained and supported close to 1,000 people in becoming virtual assistants in businesses they love and that allow them to have work that contributes to their having high-quality lives.
 We’ve also helped countless clients find and connect with our talented virtual assistants.
+In 2023 we decided to stop training VAs, although we continue to support clients who want to work with the VAs we’ve trained, and we support the VAs in our professional community.

 Things about me you probably don’t know